 May Promote Heart Health

 Of course, chamomile essential oil alone is not a silver bullet to protect your heart.
 However, if it is added to a healthy lifestyle, it can be beneficial for you.
-The heart health benefits can be derived from taking Roman chamomile internally, so try it in a tea or a capsule for the heart benefits.
+The heart health benefits can be derived from taking Roman chamomile internally, so try it in tea.

 May Treat Women’s Health Concerns